VZCE/beescdl/README.md

 # beescdl
  A simple Soundcloud downloader that set ID3TAG.
-Works perfeclty fine for MusicBee
+Works perfectly fine for MusicBee